 To communicate with a fax modem (or the fax portion of a data modem), the fax software sends commands from a specified command set.
 One of these command sets is a revised version of the AT command set.
 This revised version includes two different sets of commands: Class 1 and Class 2.
 Some modems support one class while others support both.
-The modem in your computer supports both Class 1 and Class 2 fax commands.
+The modem in your computer supports Class 1 fax commands.